ergo-services/ergo/README.md

-_Notice: this project based on https://github.com/goerlang but everything has been merged and refactored._
+_Notice: this project based on https://github.com/goerlang but everything has been merged, refactored and improved._

 ---